bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 {% endhighlight %}

 Now the anonymous function `augmented` has finished execution.
-We can continue with the `funcs.forEach(...)`.
+JS can continue with the `funcs.forEach(...)`.

-When we iterate through the `funcs` array, we create a new context for each `caller` and the `Function` stored in the array.
+When JS iterates through the `funcs` array, JS will create a new context for each `caller` and the `Function` stored in the array.

 Lets go through the first call in detail.

-First the system creates the `caller` context.
+First JS creates the `caller` context.

 {% highlight js %}